elliotgoodwin/cross_matcher/README.md

 ---

 Cartesian coordinates are not used here.
 This is because we want to match objects in the (3D) sky from their projection on a 2D plane (a telescope image).
 Therefore, we'll be considering the angular separation instead.
-Note that more sophisticated methods of crossmatching could certainly use other data such as distance, redshifts, magnitude etc.
+Note that more sophisticated methods of crossmatching could certainly use other data such as distance in the dimension perpendicular to our image plane, redshifts, magnitude etc.

 Angular separation is usually defined in terms of [Right ascension](https://en.wikipedia.org/wiki/Right_ascension) and [Declination](https://en.wikipedia.org/wiki/Declination) which are effectively a cosmic longitude/latitude.
 Right ascension and declination can be defined in terms of degrees/radians or, often the case in astronomical data, in terms the [Hour angle](https://en.wikipedia.org/wiki/Hour_angle) and [Minutes and second of arc](https://en.wikipedia.org/wiki/Minute_and_second_of_arc).

+Right ascension and declination (in radians) can be used to calculate the angular separation radians between two points using the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula).

 ### What is a cat and why is it super?